Online convex optimization for robust control of constrained dynamical systems: Algorithm

-In this section, we introduce the proposed algorithm for online convex optimization of constrained and uncertain LTI systems~\eqref{eq:sys}.
-The algorithm aims to track the a priori unknown and time-varying optimal steady states of system \eqref{eq:sys}, because the optimal input sequence to \eqref{eq:OCP} is inaccessible and can only be computed in hindsight, i.e., at time $t=T$.
-This strategy is in line with other works on OCO-based control and feedback optimization, compare, e.g., \cite{Lawrence2021,Colombino2020,Nonhoff2022b}.
-In order to cope with the constraints and disturbances acting on system~\eqref{eq:sys}, we develop a constraint tightening approach inspired by the robust MPC approach in \cite{Chisci2001}.
-For this, we make use of robust positively invariant (RPI) sets. \begin{defn} The set $\RPI$ is an RPI set for a system $x_{t+1} = Ax_t+\omega$, $\omega\in\mathcal W$, if $A\RPI \oplus \mathcal W \subseteq \RPI$. \end{defn} Since existence of an RPI set requires system~\eqref{eq:sys} to be stable \cite{Rakovic2006}, we first design a stabilizing feedback $K\in\mathbb R^{n\times m}$ such that $A_K:=A+BK$ is Schur stable, i.e., the spectral radius of $A_K$ satisfies $\rho(A_K)<1$.
+Similar to \cite{Chisci2001}, we use a robust positively invariant (RPI) set for the constraint tightening. \begin{defn} The set $\RPI$ is an RPI set for a system $x_{t+1} = Ax_t+\omega$, $\omega\in\mathcal W$, if $A\RPI \oplus \mathcal W \subseteq \RPI$. \end{defn} Since existence of an RPI set requires system~\eqref{eq:sys} to be stable \cite{Rakovic2006}, we use a stabilizing feedback $K\in\mathbb R^{n\times m}$, which ensures that $A_K:=A+BK$ is Schur stable, i.e., the spectral radius of $A_K$ satisfies $\rho(A_K)<1$.
 Such a stabilizing feedback always exists by Assumption~\ref{ass:system}.
-For compactness, we define $\setV:= \mathcal V\oplus(-A\mathcal V)$ and $\setW := \setV\oplus\mathcal W$ in the remainder of this paper.
-We use the set $\setW$ (instead of $\mathcal V \oplus \mathcal W$) in our proposed framework, because Algorithm~1 only has access to the measured system state $\measx_t$, which evolves according to the dynamics
+Furthermore, we define the sets